The competition, organised by the Community Council, has a long tradition in Staffordshire,

 Cement, The Leavesley Group (on behalf of The National Memorial Arboretum), South

-Staffordshire Housing Association, South Staffordshire Council and Staffordshire
+Staffordshire Housing Association and Staffordshire County Council.

 There are also a number of complementary competitions running alongside the main